off-by-some/homeworld/docs/README.md

 ## Writing good modules

-Homeworld's guarantees cover what its primitives do.
-A hook is plain shell, so it *can* do anything — and everything it does outside the primitives runs outside the transaction: no rollback, no ownership checks, no cleanup.
-These practices keep your modules inside the part of the system that keeps promises.
+Homeworld can only protect the work it knows about.
+A hook is plain shell, so it *can* do anything — and anything it does outside the resource commands is outside the transaction: no rollback, no ownership checks, no cleanup.
+These habits keep most module work where Homeworld can cleanly roll it back.

 **No live mutation in module hooks.** A hook should only calculate values, generate files under a temporary build location, and invoke resource declarations.
 It should not edit files in `$HOME`, restart services, or otherwise modify the environment you're currently using — that's what `link` and activation are for, and they do it transactionally.
 Any unavoidable side effect (running `pyenv install`, initializing a database) should be isolated in its own clearly named function, documented, and idempotent — so the deliberate exceptions are easy to find and safe to re-run.